Firius/pdsnd_github/README.md

 ##Analysis of Bikeshare Data##

-### Description
-Describe what your project is about and what it does
+The project is about the creation of a python file to help with the analysis of Bikeshare data in Washington, Chicago and New York City.

 ### Files used
 Include the files used